Struki84/exa/openai_search.md

 ```
 We will use this object to - in this case - call the `exa_search` function we define with the arguments provided.

-### 3. Use Exa Search as OpenAI tool
+### 3. Use Exa Search as an OpenAI tool
-First we import and initialize the OpenAI and Exa libraries and load the stored API keys.
+First we import and initialise the OpenAI and Exa libraries and load the stored API keys.

 ```python